leifos-gmbh/ILIAS/Services/MetaData/ROADMAP.md

 `prepareOmit` and `prepareAddOrChange` to allow changes to the derived LOM set before it is persisted.
 The repository would need to take into account more types of markers/scaffolds in `transferMD`.

-### Vocabularies

-Allow adding other vocabularies than LOM.
-This could be implemented along similar lines as the 'copyright' tab in the administration settings for MD.

-To this end, 'source' fields have to be introduced for every vocabulary field in the database.

-Note that the usage of non-LOMv1.0 sources for vocabularies in a MD set means that also the element 'metadataSchema' has to be appendend, see the LOM standard.

 ### Abandon the old backend